InfinityMods/TDDz/TDDz/README.md

 * Fixes/Tweaks/Changes *
 	.
 Entry point of Onset of the Darkest Day moved from Ellisime to Elhan (after Rillifan temple, talk to him) .
+Alternative component allows to change Elhan to Underdark exit for undisrupted Suldanessalar experience.
+	.
 XP granted by scripts are reduced to 10%
 	.
 XP granted by TDD creatures are reduded to 20% (creatures from vanilla game that appear in TDD keep their vanilla XP); Graz'zt XP set to 50k rather than 100k due to poor combat script
 	.
 Remove easy +1 STR/WIS/INT granted by Riatavin/Fleeques.cre after killing Graz'zt